 PostgreSQL supports multiple client authentication methods.
-By default, the IDENT authentication method is used for postgres and local users.
+In Ubuntu, peer is the default authentication method used for local connections, while scram-sha-256 is the default for host connections (this used to be md5 until Ubuntu 21.10).
 Please refer to the PostgreSQL Administrator's Guide if you would like to configure alternatives like Kerberos.